Skip to main content

 Dividing Your Data Amongst Separate Directories

-Think back to the goals you established.
-Will there be different teams working out of XM Directory, each with different goals?
-And will there need to be a clear delineation of which users can access which contact data?
+Will your organization have different teams working out of XM Directory, each with different goals?
+And will there need to be a clear separation between which users can access which contact data?

 In that case, you should consider setting up multiple directories.
 Each directory in your Qualtrics license serves as an isolated container for profile and associated transactional data.
 Additionally, with roles, users can set up more granular permissions to isolate not only who accesses each directory, but who administrates them.